Fernando Baeza Meléndez

+to represent the sixth district of Chihuahua, but he resigned his seat to seek the governorship.

-In 1986, was elected Governor of Chihuahua defeating Francisco Barrio National Action Party (PAN) in a controversial gubernatorial election allegedly marred by voting irregularities.
-(Barrio would later succeed Baeza as governor in 1992).
+In 1986, he was elected governor of Chihuahua, defeating Francisco Barrio of the National Action Party (PAN) in a controversial gubernatorial election allegedly marred by voting irregularities.
+(Barrio succeeded Baeza as governor in 1992.)

 Governor Baeza signed separate bilateral treaties with Texas Governor Ann Richards and New Mexico Governor Bruce King in June 1991.
 Under the treaties, Chihuahua agreed to improve free trade, tourism, and economic links between the border states.